 Taking the First Steps

-Eliminating most packaged foods from my life has made me more conscious about other areas that I need to work on with eliminating unnecessary packages that continuously build up in the landfill and oceans.
-I am dedicated to working harder to find more zero waste solutions.
+Eliminating most packaged foods from my life has made me more conscious about other areas that I need to work on.
+The packages that continuously build up in the landfill and oceans can be avoided.
+And I am dedicated to working hard to find more zero waste solutions to fit my lifestyle.

 My goal is to eliminate all of my unnecessary waste.
-I want to be more conscious of the impact I can make on the environment and start making a difference.
-I will start with short-term goals like making my own beauty products in reusable containers, and learn how to compost.
+I want to be more conscious of the impact I am makeing on the environment and start making a difference.
+Start with short-term goals like making my own beauty products in reusable containers, and learn how to compost.

 Being The Change

-I see so much more I can do to encourage this change in other peoples lives.
-I really want to advocate at my local grocery stores to get people to think before they use a plastic bag.
+I see so much more I can do to encourage this change in other people’s lives.
+First by advocating change at my local grocery stores.
+To get people to think before they use a plastic bag.
 I want to start handing people reusable bags when they grocery shop and talk to my community about making drastic changes in their daily habits.

 Buying bulk foods is just getting me a step closer to my dream of seeing more compassionate humanity.
 We have the capability to do so much good for this world but we have fallen asleep, not seeing that our actions have consequences.
 This planet and all of the living things attached to it can’t take much more of a beating.
 It’s time to wake up.
 Take that first step with me to change the way we treat our planet.